Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 Author: Daniel Westmere | Published: April 26, 2026

 Property costs are often confusing because they do not all happen at the same time.
 Some costs appear before or at closing.
 Some continue every month or year during ownership.
 Others do not appear until the property is sold, refinanced, transferred, or otherwise exited.
+When these costs are mixed together, it becomes harder to see what the property really requires at each stage.

 Advertisement